lightbend/cloudflow/examples/taxi-ride/README.md

 $ pwd
 .../taxi-ride
 $ sbt
-$ clean
+> clean
-$ buildAndPublish
+> buildApp
 ```

 The above command builds the application and publish application Docker images to the Docker registry, as configured in `target-env.sbt`.

 > **Note:** You need to copy `target-env.sbt.example` to `target-env.sbt` with appropriate settings for the Docker registry in order for the build and publish to go through.

-The `buildAndPublish` command, if successful, will publish the exact command to use for deployment in the cluster.
+The `buildApp` command, if successful, will publish the exact command to use for deployment in the cluster.

 ### Feeding data into the application